Types of Degrees General Biology Majors Are Getting

 Online General Biology Programs

-In 2017-2018, 1,719 schools offered a biology program of some type.
+In the 2018-2019 academic year, 1,751 schools offered some type of general biology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|